-Especially in the warm weather months, we’ve been conditioned to hydrate, hydrate, hydrate, by drinking water throughout the day and replenishing with fluids after being in the sun or playing sports.
-But in rare instances, yes, it’s quite possible to drink yourself to death—with water.
+Year-round, we've been conditioned to hydrate, hydrate, hydrate.
+We drink water throughout the day and replenish with fluids after being in the sun or playing sports.
+And this is great—our bodies are 45-60% total water and hydration is essential for our bodies to thrive.
+But, in rare instances, it's actually quite possible to drink too much water.

 How much is too much water?

-The condition may go unrecognized or the person may be encouraged to drink more fluids, assuming they are dehydrated versus overhydrated.
+Because water intoxication symptoms are similar to symptoms of dehydration, the condition may go unrecognized or a person may be encouraged to drink more fluids.

 Causes of drinking too much water

 There have been a number of highly publicized events in which people have died from drinking too much water.
-Although it is very difficult to consume that much water that quickly, there are certain people who may be more at risk of rapid overconsumption of water, such as:
+Although it's very difficult to consume that much water that quickly, there are certain people who may be more at risk of rapid overconsumption of water, such as:

 - Marathon runners (or any endurance athletes)